PatrickJS/PatrickJS-starter/README.md

 ```

 TODO:
-* Get traceur to play well with WebPack
+* Refactor webpack config to use alias
+* hot-component-reloading
+* better way to include angular2